General Corporate & Commercial

-New York University School of Law, LL.M.
-Taxation
+LL.M. in Taxation New York University School of Law

-University of Pittsburgh School of Law, Juris Doctor
+J.D. from University of Pittsburgh School of Law

 The majority of Mr. Hughes' clients are located outside of North America.
 He counsels clients on debt and equity financing; angel, venture capital and private equity transactions; acquisition and divestiture of assets; and general corporate matters.
 In addition, Mr. Hughes has served as underwriter's counsel in several significant transactions.
 He has experience with exempt securities offerings and in the preparation and review of disclosure and other periodic filings required as part of ongoing compliance with securities laws and regulations.

 At his prior firm, Mr. Hughes served as co-chair of the Emerging Companies Practice Group and chair of the Employee Benefits Practice Group.